netzero2040/netzero2040/README.md

-# Nomenclature and style guides for the *netzero2040* project
+# Nomenclature & style guides for the *netzero2040* project

 © 2021 NetZero2040 consortium; licensed under the [MIT License](LICENSE).